Gemini Tutorial

 print(response.text)

-It learns patterns from data to make decisions or predictions.
+AI learns patterns from data to make intelligent decisions or predictions.

 What just happened (and how you would make these API calls):